Gustav Zeuner: Return to Germany

-In 1871 Zeuner returned to Germany and was once again able to work with Weisbach when he succeeded his old friend as director of the Freiberg Mining Academy.
+In 1871, Zeuner returned to Germany and was once again able to work with Weisbach when he succeeded his old friend as director of the Freiberg Mining Academy.
 He also taught there until 1875 as a professor of mechanics and the study of mining machinery.
 This was now possible, despite the teaching ban which had been placed on him, because of the amnesty granted to all the revolutionaries in 1862.

 In 1873, while still director of Freiberg Mining Academy, Zeuner also took on the post of director at the Royal Saxon Polytechnicum in Dresden (now Technische Universität Dresden).
-Zeuner's efforts there led to the introduction of the humanities; the extension of the range of subjects taught resulted in the polytechnic's rise to a full-scale polytechnic university in 1890.
+His efforts there led to the introduction of the humanities; the extension of the range of subjects taught resulted in the polytechnic's rise to a full-scale polytechnic university in 1890.

-In 1889, aged 61, Zeuner gave up his position as director of the polytechnic to work as a lecturer until his retirement in 1897.
-On retiring he was made an emeritus professor.
-Zeuner died in Dresden in 1907.
+In 1889, Zeuner gave up his position as director of the polytechnic to work as a lecturer until his retirement in 1897.

+Zeuner died on 17 October 1907 in Dresden at the age of 78.